Portable waste tanks are definitely not the most glamorous aspect of RV traveling, but there is no way to do a trip without them.

 The venting system gives this model one of the best filling and draining rates out there.
 You can completely empty the tank in just a few minutes.

 This model also has the added convenience of a built-in storage compartment for enhanced organization.
-The included fittings you can storage in this compartment are a ¾-inch garden hose cap, a 3-inch garden hose cap, a 3-inch straight hose adapter, a 15-inch garden hose, a 3-inch x 36-inch waste drain hose, and clamps.
+The included fittings you can store in this compartment are a ¾-inch garden hose cap, a 3-inch garden hose cap, a 3-inch straight hose adapter, a 15-inch garden hose, a 3-inch x 36-inch waste drain hose, and clamps.

 Even better, there is a translucent sight tube that allows you to always monitor the level of waste and prevent it from going over capacity.